MichaelHoste/xmoto-blog/_posts/2013-08-20-level-parsing.md

 The same parsing structure is repeated for general informations, entities, etc. And after that, every useful part of information about a level is stored in memory.

-Next step would be to display that information on the screen, but first, we need to create our own "Assets Manager"
+Next step would be to display that information on the screen, but first, we need to create our own [Assets Manager](/2013/11/20/assets-management.html)

 ### More informations